scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Force

 Blast a target with eldritch force.
-Make a spellcasting roll vs the targets Strength.
+Make a spellcasting roll against the targets Strength.
 On success they take 1 wound, adding a wound die on crit.

-Add a proficiency die to your spellcasting roll for every level above cantrip.
+Add a proficiency die to your spellcasting roll for every level cast above cantrip.

 ___
 #### Levitate